Simple Maple Cake Recipe with Pecans

 freshly baked maple cake with a golden brown crust and a topping of chopped nuts is placed on a wooden cutting board.
 A single slice has been cut from the loaf, revealing a soft and moist inside.
 The background is a wooden surface.

-Maple Cake Recipe
+Simple Maple Cake Recipe with Pecans

 Moist and flavorful Maple Cake made with pecans and soaked in maple syrup.
 Perfect for any occasion!
 Easy to make with simple ingredients.

-5 from 1 vote
+5 from 2 votes

 Prep Time 10 minutes